ec-rilo/Shopify-Frontend-Developer-Intern-Challenge/README.md

 };
 ```

-What you're going to do is make a copy of `example.env.local` and name it `.env.local`.
+What you're going to do is make a copy of `example.env.local` that's within your repository and name it `.env.local`.
 Then, within file `.env.local` fill in the the data you can  for the FIREBASE lines (Should only be able to fill out the first 7 lines).